-Review: My Boyfriend Barfed in My Handbag, and Other Things You Can't Ask Martha
+Title: My Boyfriend Barfed in my Handbag…And Other Things You Can’t Ask Martha

 Author: Jolie Kerr

 Copy for review obtained via the public library

 The author of the hit column “Ask a Clean Person” offers a hilarious and practical guide to cleaning up life’s little emergencies

 Life is filled with spills, odors, and those oh-so embarrassing stains you just can’t tell your parents about.
 And let’s be honest: no one is going to ask Martha Stewart what to do when your boyfriend barfs in your handbag.

 Thankfully, Jolie Kerr has both staggering cleaning knowledge and a sense of humor.
 With signature sass and straight talk, Jolie takes on questions ranging from the basic—how do I use a mop? —to the esoteric—what should I do when bottles of homebrewed ginger beer explode in my kitchen.